subashc2023/Assistant/README.md

 - `/model` show current model and aliases
 - `/model <alias|full>` switch model (env must be set for that provider)
 - `/reload` reconnect to MCP servers and rebuild tool list
+- `/undo` Reverts the last conversation turn.
+Your previous input is prefilled.
+- `/redo` Restores the last undone turn.
 - `/quit` or `/exit` exit

 CLI flags